ruqaiyasattar/ssuet/README.md

-# This practice remote of git essentials
+# This is the practice remote of git essentials